kontent-ai/management-sdk-net/README.md

     });

-// Defines the asset to update var asset = new AssetUpdateModel
+// Defines the asset to update var asset = new AssetUpsertModel
 {
     Elements = taxonomyElements
 };